therealcljohn/Piratenpartei-Oldenburg/my-calendar/readme.txt

 Donate link: http://www.joedolson.com/donate.php
 Tags: calendar, dates, times, events, scheduling, event manager Requires at least: 2.9.2
-Tested up to: 3.3-aortic-dissection
+Tested up to: 3.4-alpha
 Stable tag: trunk

 Accessible WordPress event calendar plugin.
 Show events from multiple calendars on pages, in posts, or in widgets.

 == Description ==

-My Calendar provides event management and provides numerous methods to display your events.
-The plug-in can support individual calendars within WordPress Multi-User, or multiple calendars displaying different categories of events.
+My Calendar provides event management and numerous methods to display your events.
+The plug-in can support individual site calendars within WordPress Multi-User, or multiple calendars displayed by categories of or locations for events.

 Basic Features: